 Postgraduate Diploma in Psychodynamic Marital and Couple Therapy, Tavistock Centre for Couple Relationships – 2007

-Once we embark on ongoing work, sessions of 50 mins weekly cost £60 for individuals and £75 for couples.
+Fees are £80 per couple and £60 per individual.
 Payment can be made weekly or monthly by card, cash, cheque or bank transfer.

-I work from home in Kingston upon Thames, from a dedicated office in my home.
+I work in Kingston upon Thames, from a dedicated office in my home.
 Depending on time of day I either work online through Zoom or in person.
 The room is quiet, safe and comfortable.
 Once there you cannot be seen or heard so it’s a totally confidential setting; this is important when discussing difficult issues.

-In an initial assessment I will ask you more questions than usual to get a history of your relationship and background.
+In our assessment sessions, I will ask you more questions than usual to get a history of your relationship and background.
 In ongoing sessions there will be times when I will just let you speak and say little, and times when I may reflect on what you are saying and offer another perspective.
 I use your personal history to gain an understanding of what patterns from the past may be repeating themselves in your relationship.
 What I don’t tend to do is give “advice” or actual exercises to carry out between sessions.
 I rarely recommend reading material and I will not keep secrets for one partner from another.
 The couple is my client (unless you only ever come to see me on your own).
 I try to see couples together as much as possible but I will consider seeing a client alone if their partner is away or unwell.
 This would need to be agreed in a previous session.

 Although you may live or work in the area, you can be assured of complete confidentiality and privacy should you see me outside our sessions.
 I only discuss my cases with my supervisor and I keep all information safely stored as per recommendations from the Information Commissioner’s Office.